 - Available in 50 states & Washington, D.C.

 Allstate is one of the biggest and most reliable insurance companies in the United States and has plenty of experience helping homeowners protect their homes.

 Allstate has an excellent, user-friendly website that helps to demystify the process of filing and tracking claims.

 We selected them for our list because they are one of the only companies that will help homeowners facilitate a flood claim with FEMA, something that’s important for any New Hampshire resident living near a body of water.

-The average yearly cost of New Hampshire homeowners insurance with Allstate is $830, which is higher than the state average.
+The yearly cost of New Hampshire homeowners insurance with Allstate is $830, higher than the state average.